ckelly314/pyisotopomer/README.md

 ### How to think about scrambling when calculating isotopomers

-You will also need to enter the appropriate scrambling coefficients in the call to the Isotopomers function.
+You will need to enter the appropriate scrambling coefficients in the excel template.
 These scrambling coefficients should represent a running average of γ and κ calculated from at least 10 pairings of reference materials (e.g. a week's worth, if unknowns are bookended by reference materials) run alongside unknowns.

-The scrambling coefficients should not be those calculated alongside one run of unknowns.
 This is because a small standard deviation in the scrambling coefficients can lead to a large error in site preference, so it is advisable to run sufficient reference materials to bring down the standard deviation of γ and κ.

 ### Example Python script for the isotopomer calculation